picosh/official-blog/rfc/rfc-002-rss.md

 could just render the link and force users to open their browser.
 Or we fetch the link provided in the atom entry and store the html in our database.
 This would probably provide a better user experience but it opens us open to a slew of edge cases and weird behavior.
+For now, we are simply showing what we can in the email and the rest are links to external sites.

 ## email digest

-I also think that if we do send out a daily digest, we add a button in the email that they need to click within 30 days or else we disable sending them an email.
-They click the button in the email -> we delay shutdown for 30 days.
+I also think that if we do send out a daily digest, we add a button in the email that they need to click within 6 months or else we disable sending them an email.
+They click the button in the email -> we delay disabling it for 6 months.

 ## tracking feed entries